zaigie/stream-infer/README.md

 - position: Accepts a parameter in seconds, which can specify the start position for inference (only available in offline inference; how could you specify a position in real-time inference, right?).
 - offline: Whether it is offline inference.
 Set to False if you wish to run real-time inference.

 It is worth mentioning that during the inference process, you may need to process the frames or inference results.
-We provide the `set_custom_progress()` function to facilitate this purpose.
+We provide the `set_custom_process()` function to facilitate this purpose.

 For specific usage, you can refer to the example codes in [examples/offline.py](https://github.com/zaigie/stream_infer/blob/main/examples/offline.py) and [examples/realtime.py](https://github.com/zaigie/stream_infer/blob/main/examples/realtime.py).